This is based on opinion. Please don't list it on a work's trope example list.

 Particularly his father's lute being broken on the first day.

-A small moment of heartwarming when Kvothe describes how these homeless children feel about Trapis.
+There's small moment of heartwarming when Kvothe describes how these homeless children feel about Trapis.

 Kvothe: In return we loved him with a silent ferocity that only animals can match.
 If anyone had ever raised a hand to Trapis, a hundred howling children would have torn them to bloody scraps in the middle of the street.